PastorGL/OneRing/BUILD.md

 ### One Ring CLI

-If you're planning to compute on an EMR cluster, just `cd` to OneRing directory and just invoke Maven:
+If you're planning to compute on an EMR cluster, just `cd` to OneRing directory and invoke Maven:
 ```bash
 mvn clean package
 ```